Azure/PSDocs.Azure/README.md

 i.e. `templates/storage/v1/template.json`.

 The example finds all the Azure template files and outputs a markdown file for each in `out/docs/`.
-An example of the generated markdown is available [here](templates/storage/v1/README.md)
+An example of the generated markdown is available [here][output-template]

 ### Using with Azure Pipelines

 The following example shows how to setup Azure Pipelines to generate ARM template documentation in the markdown format.
 This example copies the generated markdown files to a designated blob storage.

 - Create a new YAML pipeline with the Starter pipeline template.
 - Add a PowerShell task to: